isomerpages/pa-chingay/_chingay50-stories/Ong Choon Mui.md

 For Mr Liao, his performance involved riding a bicycle.

-“We swapped riders in between so that none of us would become completely exhausted given the heat of the day,” he explains.
+“We swapped riders in between so that none of us would become completely exhausted given the heat of the day”, he explains.
 “There were about six or seven male performers assigned to ride the bicycles, though once you had the mascot head on, it was impossible to tell if it was a male or female performer underneath!”

 In later years, Madam Ong also took part in the peacock dance as well as a “Lao Bei Shao” performance performing in 1978 and then again in 2017, when she was invited by People’s Association.